AndreasChristensen89/cleaner-copenhagen/README.md

 ## Browser testing
-* Test on Firefox was good, but font was different.
+* Test on Firefox was good, but Google fonts seems to not be able to load, so the backup font was displayed.
-* Microsoft Edge was also good, but font issue was the same as Firefox.
+* Microsoft Edge was without any issues.
 * Media query tested on my own phone, Samsung Galaxy S9 using Chrome, no issues
 * Media query tested on my own tablet, Ipad pro 2018 using Safari, no issues.
 * General testing with my own laptop, Asus 13 inch using Chrome, no issues.